portworx/px-docs/run-lighthouse.md

 You can either

-* Use your existing kvdb store
+* Use your existing kvdb store (Lighthouse works with etcd2, etcd3 and consul

 or